nikitavoloboev/data/focusing/rules.md

 - Use noise canceling headphones to minimize distractions.
 - Only have essential notifications setup. iOS is always in Do Not Disturb mode.
 - Take mindfulness breaks and breathe when distracted.
 Or exercise.
-- Update [Timing](../macOS/apps/timing.md) after breaks and focus session ends.
+- Update [Timing](../macOS/apps/timing.md) quickly on break starts.
 Refine activity rules for better activity predictions.
 - Make decisions based on data/experience.
 Be decisive, bold & right.
 Collect meaningful experiences & data points for problems I am solving.
 - Say **no** to things.
 Set constraints & limits.
 - Never give up if problem's worth solving.
 Optimize for long term growth over short term gains.